Ambuj97/Deep-Tracking/Documentation/Code Documentation/KalmanNet-Dataset/Extended_Data.md

 		- The .squeeze() torch method is used to removed unwanted singleton dimensions.
 	- Return values:
 		- It returns a vector of all the training, cross validation, and testing input and target values.

+Note: Documentation of DecimateData, Decimate_and_perturbate_Data, getObs, Short_Traj_Split methods are remaining.